franko/gsl-shell/doc/user-manual/fft.rst

    Return a column matrix that contains then inverse Fourier transform of the half-complex vector ``hc``.
    If ``in_place`` is ``true`` then the original data is altered and the resulting vector will point to the same underlying data of the original vector.

-   This trasformation is the inverse of the function :func:`gsl.fft` so that if you perform the two trasformations consecutively you will obtain a vector identical to the initial one.
+   This trasformation is the inverse of the function :func:`num.fft` so that if you perform the two trasformations consecutively you will obtain a vector identical to the initial one.

    A tipical usage of :func:`fft_inv` is to revert the trasformation made with :func:`fft` but by doing some transformations of the way.
    So a typical usage path could be::

-      -- we assume v is a column matrix with our data ft = fft(v) -- fourier transform
+      -- we assume v is a column matrix with our data ft = num.fft(v) -- fourier transform

       -- here we can manipulate the half-complex array 'ft' with -- using the methods `get' and `set' some code here

-      vt = fftinv(ft) -- we perform the inverse fourier transform -- now vt is a vector of the same size of v
+      vt = num.fftinv(ft) -- we perform the inverse fourier transform -- now vt is a vector of the same size of v

 FFT example